-University City Patch asked each municipal candidate to fill out an election questionnaire based on our questions and those submitted by readers.
+University City Patch asked each municipal candidate to fill out an election questionnaire based on our questions and .
 Each candidate was given the same questions.

 Here is Paulette Carr, candidate for Ward Two, in her own words.

 - Name: Paulette Carr

 - Years lived in U City: 25

 - Family: Husband Jim and son Peyton

 - Education: Ph.D in Chemistry, University of Miami, 1977